ThisisRDSharma/Siddu-/README.md

 Account Creation Date: Recently created accounts may be more likely used for fraud.
 Email Fraud Scores: Risk scores assigned to email addresses based on past fraudulent activity.
 Consumer Age: Can help flag anomalies when customer age deviates from typical patterns.

+Explanatory variables in a rule-based fraud transaction monitoring system are the individual transaction or customer attributes that are used as criteria in rules to flag suspicious behavior.
+Here’s how the given attributes serve as explanatory variables:

+Payment Amounts: Unusually high or inconsistent amounts can signal risk.
+Rules may flag transactions that exceed a typical threshold, indicating potential money laundering or fraud.
+Payee Name: Comparing the payee name against known high-risk or blacklisted entities helps detect potential fraudulent transfers.
+Brand ID: Transactions associated with a specific merchant or brand that has a history of high fraud rates can be flagged for further review.
+Transaction Time: Out-of-hours transactions or unexpected timing patterns may indicate suspicious activity.
+Frequency/Velocity: A sudden increase in the number of transactions or rapid successive transactions (velocity) may be a red flag.
+Account Creation Date: New accounts might be used to perpetrate fraud, so rules can be set to scrutinize transactions from recently created accounts.
+Email Fraud Scores: Email addresses with higher risk scores—perhaps due to previous involvement in fraudulent activities—can serve as indicators of potential fraud.
+Consumer Age: Age can correlate with risk; for example, transactions from very young or unusually old consumers may trigger additional checks if they deviate from the norm.